-Easy and reliable fungi genome annotation at the University of Glasgow.
+Easy and reliable genome annotation at the University of Glasgow.

 To further develop Companion and generate redundancy, we implemented a

 new instance at the University of Glasgow.
 The server has more resources, so jobs should run

 twice as fast.

 Please also follow our recent twitter tweet @AnnotationServer for the lastest developments and updates.

 Annotation of a new genome could be as easy as uploading your scaffold sequences (FASTA, EMBL, GenBank), choosing a reference (from our set of 434 species) and pushing a button!

 The pipeline spans many aspects of new genome production, from pseudochromosome contiguation, structural and functional gene annotation over comparative analyses to visualization.